AFellowSpeedrunner/themacarchive.com/indexwip.md

 ## Welcome to [The Mac Archive](https://afellowspeedrunner.github.io/themacarchive.com)!

-You can download different versions of [Mac OS](https://en.wikipedia.org/wiki/MacOS) here!
+You can download different versions of [Mac OS](https://en.wikipedia.org/wiki/MacOS) releases here such as Internal Builds, Beta Builds, PPC Builds and more here!

 All files are virus checked and hosted on [The Internet Archive](https://archive.org) by me!